-The United Nations Framework Convention on Climate Change entered into force on 21 March 1994.
+The United Nations Framework Convention on Climate Change (UNFCCC) entered into force on 21 March 1994.
 Today, it has near-universal membership.
-The 197 countries that have ratified the Convention are called Parties to the Convention.
+Currently, there are 198 Parties (197 States and 1 regional economic integration organization) to the United Nations Framework Convention on Climate Change.
 The UNFCCC is a “Rio Convention”, one of three adopted at the “Rio Earth Summit” in 1992.
 Preventing “dangerous” human interference with the climate system is the ultimate aim of the UNFCCC.
 Read more about the Convention

 WMO is the specialized agency of the United Nations dedicated to international cooperation and cooperation on the state and behaviour of the Earth's atmosphere, its interaction with the land and oceans, the weather and climate it produces, and the resulting distribution of water resources.
 WMO studies the climate, its variations and extremes, and its influences on a variety of activities including human health, safety and welfare to support evidence-based decision-making on how to best adapt to a changing climate.
 WMO created the Intergovernmental Panel on Climate Change (IPCC), together with the United Nations Environment Programme (UNEP) in 1988.

 Video: Overview of the WMO Greenhouse Gas Bulletin - October 2022